ericoporto/ags-manual-wiki/Globalfunctions_General.md

 The tint applied by this function is global.
 To turn it off, call this command again but pass the saturation as 0.

-**NOTE:** This function only works in hi-colour games and with hi-colour sprites.
+**NOTE:** This function only works in hi-color games and with hi-color sprites.

 **NOTE:** This function overrides any specific region light levels or